harsh-ps-2003/CS787/REPORT.md

 * Chest Computed Tomography (CT)
 * Brain MRI

-further extensible to new modalities and prompts.
-We follow a Multi-Stage Training, initally we train on all data, Selector model filters low-quality outputs, RLHF pipeline for ongoing optimization.
+Further extensible to new modalities and prompts.
+We follow a Multi-Stage Training approach: initially we train on all data, Selector model filters low-quality outputs, RLHF pipeline for ongoing optimization.

+### Implementation Status
+The system now provides two main usage modes:

+1. **Pre-trained Model Usage**: Immediate image generation using `simple_generate.py` without any training required
+2. **Custom Training**: Fine-tune models on medical datasets using the training pipeline

 ```mermaid
 graph TB